apollographql/apollo-kotlin/design-docs/Codegen.md

 * **responseBased**: the Kotlin models map the received json.
 * **operationBased**: the Kotlin models map the sent operation.
+* **operationBased2**: based on **operationBased**, but expose more type information.
 * **compat**: for compatibility with Apollo Kotlin 2.x

-`operationBased` will generate less code but will use more memory and expose less type information. `responseBased` will generate interfaces to access the models in a more polymorphic way.
+`responseBased` will generate interfaces to access the models in a more polymorphic way.
 It will also store each merged field exactly once and have more efficient json parsing.
 That comes at the price of more generated code.

+`operationBased` will generate less code but will use more memory and expose less type information.

+`operationBased2` same as `operationBased` but will generate interfaces to access model similar to `responseBased`.

 # responseBased codegen